3 Silent Confidence Killers (and How to Fix Them)

 - Apply for the opportunity.

-The more proof you give yourself that you can handle challenges, the stronger your confidence becomes.
+The more you prove to yourself that you can handle challenges, the stronger your confidence becomes.

-It also helps to shift your attention away from appearance-based goals and toward habits that build self-respect.
+It also helps to shift your focus away from appearance-based goals and toward habits that build self-respect.

 Instead of asking: